 - Dairy farming involves a broad range of skills, from good business and financial skills, to caring for animals, to working with machinery, and growing and harvesting crops.

 - Dairy farmers work long hours and days off are rare.

-- Cows spend about 10 hours a day eating, 8 hours a day lying down and 6 hours a day on their feet, being milked, walking around their stalls and socializing with their herd mates.
+- Cows spend about 10 hours a day eating, 8 hours a day lying down and 6 hours a day on their feet, being milked, walking around and socializing with their herd mates.

 - Some cows enjoy music in the milking parlour while they are getting milked.

 - All mammals produce milk, including water buffalo, goats, sheep, horses, reindeer and camels.

 - All dairy cows are female!
 Males are called bulls.